 - Consider chemotherapy or radiation therapy before or after surgery, or both.

 - Consider clinical trials using advanced radiation techniques, including continuous hyperfractionated accelerated radiation, or 3D conformal radiation (discussed below.)

 - Consider other clinical trials, including those of various combination treatments, preventive radiation therapy to the brain and new drugs.

 Combination approaches may be significantly more effective than single treatments.

 Researchers have confirmed good survival rates with surgery after chemotherapy and radiation therapy.
 However, surgery may not be an acceptable option for other patients with stage IIIB cancer in which case chemotherapy is typically combined with radiation, followed by immunotherapy with durvalumab.

 Some people may consider surgery if the lymph nodes are not involved (T4, N0), and the tumor can be removed.
 Surgery may not be an acceptable option for other patients with stage IIIB cancer in which case chemotherapy is typically combined with radiation, followed by immunotherapy with durvalumab.

 In stage IV (any T, any N, M1), the cancer has spread (metastasized) to other parts of the body.

-- The best candidates are people in otherwise good health, who have a limited number of distant tumors.
+- The best candidates are people in otherwise good health.

 - Chemotherapy is not recommended for people who are too ill.